thegooddocsproject/templates/base/base-guide.md

    TL;DR: {Hero description.}
 ```

 It should be very short so that a reader will naturally want to read it.
-It's purpose is to quickly help the reader decide whether they should read any further.
+Its purpose is to quickly help the reader decide whether they should read any further.

 It should concisely explain what this document covers, and the type of person who will be interested in reading it.